demisto/content/Packs/RSAEncryptionTools/Integrations/RSAEncryptionTools/README.md

 #### Usage Recommendations:

-The output of this command is the decrypted file, which might include be sensitive data.
-In order to wrap the output and prevent the file from being printed to the war room you should call the command from a script using the following code:
+The output of this command is the decrypted file, which might include sensitive data.
+In order to wrap the output and prevent the file from being printed to the War Room you should call the command from a script using the following code:
 `decrypted_content = execute_command('rsa-encryption-tools-decrypt-file', {'entry_id': <your_entry_id>, 'output_as_file': 'false'}, True)`

 ### rsa-encryption-tools-export-public-key